 The tailgate has been replaced by a set of stairs which may have folded up or they would make the vehicle pretty useless for other purposes.

-This rear view is enlarged from part of the photo above -- click it for an even more magnified view.
+This rear view is enlarged from part of the photo above.
 Luis Mariano Paz notes that it shows a Kaiser government warranty sticker on the dashboard.
 Kaiser guaranteed the vehicle for 2 years or 24,000 miles in government use.

 The rear bumperettes are the only feature typical of a militarized M606 Jeep -- everything else is plain civilian 3B with cosmetic additions.
-Can anybody identify the flag on the fender may be the standard of the Minister of National Defense (220K PNG).
+The flag on the fender may be the standard of the Minister of National Defense (220K PNG).

 Thanks to Luis for finding the photos.
 Image of Defense Minister's flag by MrPenguin20 under CC. -- Derek Redmond

 See more CJ-3B Jeeps in Vietnam.